-19 While related to their research concerning what has become known by the Pavlovian term of 'conditioned reflexes', and possibly linked also to Pavlov's experiments with chimpanzees' problem solving abilities, Ladygina's approach did not use invasive surgery but rather pure observation of behaviour within environments and attempts at training.
+&lt;sup>26 While related to their research concerning what has become known by the Pavlovian term of 'conditioned reflexes', and possibly linked also to Pavlov's experiments with chimpanzees' problem solving abilities, Ladygina's approach did not use invasive surgery but rather pure observation of behaviour within environments and attempts at training.

-20 Köhler, later one of the founders of Gestalt Psychology, worked at the Anthropoid Station set up in 1912 by the Prussian Academy of Sciences at Tenerife, in the Canary Islands.
+&lt;sup>27 Köhler, later one of the founders of Gestalt Psychology, worked at the Anthropoid Station set up in 1912 by the Prussian Academy of Sciences at Tenerife, in the Canary Islands.
 A book about his experiments, The Mentality of Apes, was published in 1917.
 Ladygina mentioned him in her acknowledgements.

-21, wrote about her research in the American Journal of Comparative Psychology in 1925, In the same year Yerkes published an outline of her research in a book co-authored with his wife, entitled The Great Apes (1929).
+&lt;sup>28, wrote about her research in the American Journal of Comparative Psychology in 1925, In the same year Yerkes published an outline of her research in a book co-authored with his wife, entitled The Great Apes (1929).

-and 'conditioning'.
-22 Unexceptionable at the time, 23 her conclusion was to fit increasingly poorly with Soviet biological discourse, as the Lysenkoist belief that everything could be thus evolutionised, became more entrenched.
-Moreover, the research and outcomes were potentially tainted by association with eugenics discourse, not only in the USA - via her connection with Yerkes24 and Henry Fairfield Osborn of the American Museum of Natural History25 - but also in relation to Vavilov and Filipchenko, who were not only connected to Soviet eugenics discourse, but also tenuously connected to another, more ethically uncomfortable project to 'evolutionise' apes by hybridising them with humans through artificial insemination.
-26 'Monkey business' thereafter took a lower profile until the present displays.
+&lt;sup>29 NNLK, Preface, p.5.
+On paper, her conclusions appeared to be unexceptionable for the time and context.
+While acknowledging behavioural evidence of similarities in emotional expression and physical/oral responses, the study concluded by asserting the superiority of the human, in particular for its appetite for self-improvement, aspiration to overcome physical weakness or deficiency, its altruism, compassion and sense of humour.
+The chimp's world by comparison was to be seen as 'stagnant in his increasingly poorly with Soviet biological discourse, as the Lysenkoist belief that everything could be thus evolutionised, became more entrenched.
+Moreover, the research and outcomes were potentially tainted by association with eugenics discourse, not only in the USA - via her connection with Yerkes and Henry Fairfield Osborn of the American Museum of Natural History - but also in relation to Vavilov and Filipchenko, who were not only connected to Soviet eugenics discourse, but also tenuously connected to another, more ethically uncomfortable project to 'evolutionise' apes by hybridising them with humans through artificial insemination.
+'Monkey business' thereafter took a lower profile until the present displays.
 [SLIDE 18]